How To Ask Robot Building Questions

 • If it’s an issue or bug:

-• List steps to reproduce it (numbered steps are best).
+• List numbered steps to reproduce the problem.

-• Include environment details: OS, ARC/ARCx version, firmware version, device model, connection type, and any connected hardware.
+• Provide environment details: OS, ARC/ARCx version, firmware version, device model, and connection type.

 • If it’s “how do I do this?”:

-• Explain what you are trying to build and why (one paragraph).
+• Explain what you are trying to build and why (brief paragraph).

-• List what you’ve tried and what result you got.
+• List what you’ve already tried and the results you observed.

-• Mention what documentation you already reviewed, like the Getting Started Guide.
+• Mention which documentation you reviewed, such as the Getting Started Guide.

 • If it’s a programming question:

-• Provide complete code that reproduces the issue (not partial snippets).
+• Provide complete code that reproduces the issue (not partial snippets), or a minimal reproducible example.

-• Clearly state the exact outcome and behavior you want from the code.
+• Clearly state the exact behavior you expect from the code.

-• Include any inputs, sample data, and the exact output you got.
+• Describe the inputs, sample data, and the exact output you received.

 • Make it easy to scan: